rizqimtiaz/EcoOracle/README.md

   `CarbonOracle.sol`) ready for deployment on any EVM L1/L2.
-- A live, interactive dashboard, world map, marketplace, parcel detail pages, oracle event log, and corporate portfolio views. external services, no network access required.
+- A live, interactive dashboard, world map, marketplace, parcel detail pages, oracle event log, and corporate portfolio views.

+Everything is fully functional out of the box — no external API keys, no external services, no network access required.

 ---